 “Dancehouse is a home of independent movers, it’s got their back, it’s under their feet and carries them forward.
 It is radar, signal, transmitter and receiver.
 It is a homeland for Independent, the bold, the brave, the rare, the fragile.” — Hellen Sky, Dancehouse Co-Founder

-- On arrival at Dancehouse, everyone must sign-in with a QR code and sanitise their hands.
+- Everyone must sign-in with the Victorian Government QR code and sanitise their hands upon entry

 If you’re looking to book a space, head to our spaces page.